-- Express business logic in a manner that is both meaningful to the business and executable.
+- Express business logic that is both meaningful to the business and executable.

-- It means that there is a single ‘prime record’ for business requirements that is both comprehensible to the business and deployable to a run-time system.
+- Consequently, this creates a single ‘prime record’ for business requirements that is both comprehensible to the business and deployable to a run-time system.

-- This eliminates the errors that occur when translating specifications to implementation code.
+- The representation eliminates the errors that occur when translating specifications to implementation code.

 - It puts the business subject matter expert and business analyst in the driving seat creating a more effective collaboration between business experts and IT personnel.

-- Test driven development of decisions.
-The executable nature of decision models allows them to simulate business logic against test data, giving business users an opportunity to ‘kick the tyres’ of their decisions.
+- It enables test-driven development of decisions.
+The executable nature of decision models allows them to simulate business logic against test data, enabling business users to ‘kick the tires’ of their decisions.

-- Quickly identify which data is really needed.
+- Quickly identify which data your decisions really need.

-- Sketching a decision model is the quickest way to determine what data you really need and the required data quality (i.e., latency, accuracy, completeness) to support decision-making.
+- Sketching a decision model is the quickest way to determine what data you actually need and the required data quality (i.e., latency, accuracy, completeness) to support decision-making.